T

 +

-Yes, English is widely spoken in Dubrovnik, especially in tourist areas, hotels, restaurants, and shops.
-Most people working in the tourism sector have a good command of English, making communication easy for visitors.
-You'll find that menus, signs, and information are often available in English as well.
+Yes, English is widely spoken in Dubrovnik, especially in tourist areas like the Old Town, hotels, restaurants, and shops.
+Most people working in tourism have a good command of English, making communication easy for visitors.
+You'll find menus and signage are often in both Croatian and English.

 +